What does the treatment involve?

 Is this procedure safe for my baby?

 Absolutely.
-Sedation is performed under anaesthetic and it only ever affects the surface.
+Sedation is performed under anaesthetic and it always remains at superficial level.